hungcq/knowledge-repo/psychology/influence.md

 - Contrast principle: ~ anchoring.
 Eg: present expensive item first as an anchor for comparison -> the other item is cheap

 ## 2. Reciprocation
+- Beha: try to repay in kind what another person has provided us
+- Causes:
   - Imp evo role: facilitate coordination
-- Cultural influence to enforce reciprocation
+  - Cultural influence
 - Chars:
   - Override other factors like liking
   - Uninvited debts also work because of social obligation to receive